spatialthoughts/qgis-tutorials/ko/_sources/docs/3/calculating_intersection_density.rst.txt

   .. image:: /static/3/calculating_intersection_density/images/data4.png
      :align: center

-3. The ``india-latest-free.shp.zip`` is the file we are looking for click it to download, this data can be downloaded in other formats also as per requirement.
+3. The ``.shp.zip`` file for the :guilabel:`Southern Zone` is the file we are looking for.
+Click on the link to download.

   .. image:: /static/3/calculating_intersection_density/images/data5.png
      :align: center

 4. This is a large download containing an extract of data for the entire country.
-Unzip the ``india-latest-free.shp.zip``.
+Unzip the ``southern-zone-latest-free.shp.zip``.
 You will get many shapefile layers.

   .. image:: /static/3/calculating_intersection_density/images/data6.png
      :align: center